 - a clear understanding of the strategic requirements of the enterprise

-- models of the future state, which illustrate what the enterprise should look like across all EA viewpoints in support of the business strategy
+- models of the future state, which illustrate what the enterprise should look like across all viewpoints in support of the business strategy

 - a road map of the change initiatives required to reach that future state